oberd/ecsy/README.md

-  env                  Used to manage environment variables of service task definitions events               Show recent events for a service in a cluster help                 Help about any command logs                 Show recent logs for a service in a cluster (must be cloudwatch based) ports                List out exposed service ports for creating new services run                  Run an ssh command on all the servers in a cluster
+  env                  Used to manage environment variables of service task definitions events               Show recent events for a service in a cluster help                 Help about any command list-clusters        lists clusters list-services        list services in a cluster logs                 Show recent logs for a service in a cluster (must be cloudwatch based) ports                List out exposed service ports for creating new services run                  Run an ssh command on all the servers in a cluster